Vizuri/openshift-cicd-pipeline/exercises/Exercise-8/index.md

 Configure Jenkins OpenShift Client Plugin.
 Get Jenkins Service Account Token from OpenShift to be used by the OpenShift Client Plugin.

-Log into the OpenShift Console.

-<{{ ocp_console_url }}>
+* Log into the OpenShift Console: <{{ ocp_console_url }}>

-Navigate to the CICD Project.
+* Navigate to the CICD Project.

-Choose Resources -> Secrets
+* Choose Resources -> Secrets

-Locate one of the two jenkins-token-XXXXX secrets.
+* Locate one of the two jenkins-token-XXXXX secrets.

-Click to view the secret
+* Click to view the secret
-Click on Reveal the Secret to see the values.
+* Click on Reveal the Secret to see the values.

-Copy the value of the Token to be used below.
+* Copy the value of the Token to be used below.

 In Jenkins, click on Manage Jenkins -> Configure System.